 In spite of this, it has happened to me four times in my career.
 Why is that?
-For me, it was because the companies owning the pharmacy I was managing did not invest in a medical refrigerator, so I was stuck handling excursions until I threw away enough medicine they realized it costs less to buy a medical refrigerator.
+For me, it was because the companies owning the pharmacy I was managing did not invest in a medical refrigerator, so I was stuck handling temperature excursions until I threw away enough medicine they realized it costs less to buy a medical refrigerator.

 I never intended to become an expert in vaccine storage and handling but because of these experiences (and my subsequent anxiety in the pharmacy about it happening again) I have spent more time with the CDC Vaccine Storage and Handling Toolkit than I care to admit.